stevenshave/pybindingcurve/docs/api.md

     ----------
     binding_system : BindingSystem or str
         Define the binding system which will govern this BindingCurve object.
-        Caan either be a BindingSystem object or a human readable string shortcut, such as '1:1' or 'competition', etc.
+        Can either be a BindingSystem object, a shortcut string describing a system (such as '1:1' or 'competition', etc), or a custom binding system definition string.

 	"""

 Once intitialised with a pbc.BindingSystem, we may perform the following utilising its member functions.
 ### add_curve